guha-rahul/cohort-six/projects/lighthouse_epbs.md

 }
 ```

-6. Then, when receiving a new block gossiped by the proposer, the validator will process withdrawals and the `ExecutionPayloadHeader` without having to wait for the EL to process transactions anymore before attesting to block validity:
+5. Then, when receiving a new block gossiped by the proposer, the validator will process withdrawals and the `ExecutionPayloadBid` without having to wait for the EL to process transactions anymore before attesting to block validity:
 ```rust
 fn process_block(state: BeaconState, block: BeaconBlock) {
     process_withdrawals(state);